Rahfatun Nisa Nova

 Charlotte is a graduate from Pratt Institute with a Bachelor of Fine Arts in Interior Design and a minor in psychology.
-She joins ARCHIVE global with a passion for designing positively impactful spaces and how design can change the world.
+She joins ARCHIVE global with a passion for designing positively impactful spaces to help those who need it the most.
 Throughout her studies Charlotte has found herself studying in Copenhagen and working in London, and loves to learn more about the world and all the people in it.
 At ARCHIVE Global, Charlotte contributes to the research, design, and implementation of projects around the world.
-In her free time, she enjoys playing volleyball and checking movies off her ever growing movie list, and listening to as much live music as possible.
+In her free time, she enjoys playing volleyball and checking movies off her ever-growing movie list, and listening to as much live music as possible.